2013 EERMC Annual Report

 To Governor Lincoln D. Chafee, Senate President M. Teresa Paiva-Weed, House Speaker Gordon D. Fox, and the Members of the General Assembly,

-On behalf of the Energy Efficiency and Resource Management Council (“EERMC” or “Council”) please accept this April 2012 Annual Report to the General Assembly, for the period April 16, 2011 to April 15, 2012, the Council’s fifth year of operation.
-As required by RIGL § 42-140.1-5, this Annual Report includes a summary of the “activities of the Council, its assessment of energy issues, the status of system reliability, energy efficiency and conservation procurement, and its recommendations regarding any improvements which might be necessary or desirable.”
+On behalf of the Energy Efficiency and Resource Management Council (“EERMC” or “Council”) please accept this April 2013 Annual Report to the General Assembly, for the Council’s sixth year of operation.
+As required by R.I.G.L. § 42-140.1-5, this Annual Report includes a summary of the “activities of the Council, its assessment of energy issues, the status of system reliability, energy efficiency and conservation procurement and its recommendations regarding any improvements which might be necessary or desirable.”

-2011 was a positive year in the fulfillment of our mission.
-Continuing a positive trend started in 2008, Rhode Island has once again risen in the rankings and is now among the top five states in the nation for energy efficiency policies and implementation.
+2012 was a positive year in the fulfillment of our mission.
+Rhode Island was ranked among the top four states in the nation for energy efficiency policies and programs and among the top ten across a range of energy efficiency issues.
 This is a tribute to the General Assembly for adopting Least Cost Procurement in 2006 and setting the state on a path to a low cost, clean energy future.
 Least Cost Procurement is an economic strategy for reducing Rhode Island’s energy costs by investing in cost-effective energy efficiency that costs less than traditional energy supply.
 This strategy is “least cost” because energy efficiency costs approximately 4¢ per kilowatt-hour (kWh) while electric supply costs between 8¢ and 12¢ per kWh.

 It is important to note that energy-saving investments made through Least Cost Procurement play a vital economic role for Rhode Island.
-For every $1 spent on energy efficiency, Rhode Island receives electric and natural gas benefits of more than $3.
+For every $1 spent on energy efficiency in 2013, Rhode Island receives electric and natural gas benefits of more than $2.
 This return demonstrates that Least Cost Procurement programs are a powerful agent in resolving the state’s economic crisis: they reduce our energy bills, stimulate economic growth and job creation, stem the flow of our energy dollars out of state, and make Rhode Island more competitive by lowering business operating costs.

 The EERMC is grateful for your support in the past and looks forward to enjoying your continued support in the coming years.
 We are committed to working cooperatively with legislators and all of Rhode Island’s energy stakeholders to continue the state’s leadership position in the important national energy efficiency effort.

-- The implementation of the 2011 Energy Efficiency Procurement Plan;
+- The implementation of the 2012 Energy Efficiency Program Plan;

-- The development and approval of the 2012–2014 Energy Efficiency and System Reliability Procurement Plans;
+- The development and approval of the 2013 Energy Efficiency and System Reliability Program Plans;

 The Annual Report also includes the Council’s assessment of energy issues and recommendations for improvements that will benefit the energy consumers of Rhode Island and the state’s economy.